mbcovid19updates/mbcovid19updates.github.io/README.md

     - Additional doses for people who have previously been vaccinated with vaccines not approved by Health Canada can be administered at supersites, pop-ups or mobile clinics, or by a health care provider.
 - Individuals who have only received a viral vector vaccine (2 doses of AstraZeneca or 1 dose of Janssen).
 Does not apply to people with an mRNA vaccine.
 - Health care personnel who have direct contact with patients, residents or clients.
-- First Nation people living on reserve.
-This includes an estimated 7,200 people.
-The third dose should be given at least six months after the last vaccine.

 #### How to access a Third Dose